leocov-dev/tadpoles-backup/.github/GoogleAccountSignIn.md

 ![Account](img/login-1.png)

-If you normally log in with the **Google Sign in** button you need to follow these steps to add a tadpoles.com specific password to your tadpoles account.
+If you normally log in with the **Google Sign in** button you need to follow these steps to add a _tadpoles.com_ specific password to your tadpoles account.

-Go to the login page.
+1. Go to the [login](https://www.tadpoles.com/home_or_work) page, and choose **families**.

-Click the **tadpoles** account button.
+2. Click the **tadpoles** account button.

-Click the **Forgot your password?** link.
+3. Click the **Forgot your password?** link.

 ![Sign-in](img/login-2.png)

-Follow the steps to reset the account password, this allows you to set a password on an account using a gmail address that did not have a password set already.
+Follow the steps to reset the account password.
+This allows you to set a password on an account using a gmail address that did not have a password set already.
 This is for your _tadpoles.com_ password only!
+Do not make any changes to your gmail account.

 ![Reset](img/reset-1.png)

-Use this password for the `tadpoles-backup` tool when prompted.
+Use this _tadpoles.com_ password for the `tadpoles-backup` tool when prompted.

-See **[Usage](../README.md#usage)** section for tool details.
+See **[Usage](../README.md#usage)** section for additional details.